Fialex1212/fastapi-react-todo/README.md

-# React&Django Todo App
+# React&FastAPI Todo App

 ## Description
-A simple Todo application using **React(vite)** and **Django** for task management.
+A simple Todo application using **React(vite)** and **FastAPI** for task management.
 It allows you to add, edit, and delete tasks, as well as mark them as completed.

 ## Features
 - Adding new tasks.